sandyandoss/furnitech/README.md

 # Furnitech Full-Stack Project

-A complete web application for Furnitech, a smart height-adjustable furniture company.
+A complete web application for Furnitech, a smart furniture company.
 The system includes:

-- `admin-portal/`: Admin app for managing products.
+- `admin/`: Admin app for managing products.
-- `client-storefront/`: Client app for browsing and purchasing products.
+- `client/`: Client app for browsing and purchasing products.

 ---
 ## 📸 Screenshots